 As you sit slumped over the kitchen table holding a cup of hot coffee, you look around at your bare kitchen walls.
 We’ve always wondered why no one seems to think the kitchen should look as magazine-cover-perfect as the rest of the house.
 You obviously think like we do, because your family meets in the kitchen at least twice a day, your friends chat over coffee in the kitchen in addition to the kids’ homework and your home business being completed at the kitchen table.
-We know five ways of decorating kitchen walls and other areas that will jazz up the atmosphere.
+We know five ways of decorating kitchens and other areas that will jazz up the atmosphere.

 It seems even modern chrome kitchens need space for cookbooks, herb pots and other decorations.
 Shelves can be painted to match a country kitchen, a traditional one or even brick walls and wood floor kitchens.
 Decorative platters and bowls, teapots, glassware, stoneware and apothecary jars can be displayed on them.
+You may also consider seeking cabinet refacing services to make your cabinets match your shelves.

 Nothing beats boring like a beamed ceiling.
 The wood is often in contrast to the colors in the room and other wood such as hardwood floors.
 It makes an elegant statement.
 Put in a kitchen, a beamed ceiling takes people back to a simpler time.
 You almost expect to see a fireplace with a cooking pot hanging from a hook.
 Alone, a beamed ceiling makes a kitchen attractive, but hanging things from the beams makes it a wow! moment.